Originally published in September 2019 and updated June 12, 2020

 Signup Discounts: It’s a relatable experience for a retail employee to offer you their store’s credit card at checkout.
 It’s also familiar for said employee to pitch a signup incentive in exchange for opening an account, such as an extra discount on what you’re about to purchase.
 If you practice your timing wisely, you could earn that bonus discount in conjunction with other sales the store is promoting, thereby saving big bucks on something you were already planning to buy.

-Access to Sales/Presales: As a store cardholder, you may be granted access to exclusive member-only sales that either includes items not otherwise available to the public or deeper discounts than what the average consumer would find.
+As a store cardholder, you may relieve access to exclusive member-only sales that either includes items not otherwise available to the public or deeper discounts than what the average consumer would find.
 Alternatively, you may be able to shop for new collections before they reach the masses.

-Promotional APRs: Another big selling point of retail cards is the option to finance certain purchases.
+Another big selling point of retail cards is the option to finance certain purchases.
 It’s common for some store credit cards to offer 0% interest for set durations – 6 months, 12 months, 18 months, etc. – thereby allowing you to pay off large purchases over time without having to deal with pesky interest charges.
-However, you’ll want to make sure that you can completely pay off your balance before the promotional 0% term expires, otherwise, you may be charged all the interest that would have otherwise accrued during the time period in addition to your remaining balance.
+However, you’ll want to make sure that you can completely pay off your balance before the promotional 0% term expires; otherwise, the bank may charge all the interest that would have otherwise accrued during the period in addition to your remaining balance.

 When a Retail Credit Card is Worth It, and When It Isn’t